 Community Action’s Napa Tobacco Education and Quit Smoking Program has an important mission to educate the public about tobacco issues.
-We strive to reduce community secondhand smoke exposure with emphasis on public areas that include parks and apartments.
+We strive to reduce community secondhand smoke exposure with emphasis on public areas that include parks.
 One of our major goals is to encourage smoke-free, healthy environments that support community wellness.
 Our Quit Smoking Program is cost free and available to all Napa County residents.

 Important Tobacco Facts You Should Know:

 - Smoking is the most preventable cause of disease and death in the US and in WORLD HISTORY 16% of Napa adults smoke (12% = State average) 6.5% of Napa youth smoke (4.8% = State average)